 - Indiana ranks 5th in the nation (#1 in the Midwest) in Chief Executive magazine’s annual “Best & Worst States” 2019 survey.

-- Indiana ranks best in the Midwest and 9th overall in Area Development magazine’s “Top States for Doing Business” study of 2018
+- Indiana ranks first in the Midwest and 10th overall in Area Development magazine’s “Top States for Doing Business” study of 2019.

 - Indiana was the 23rd state in the nation and the first state in the industrial Midwest to pass right-to-work legislation in 2012

 - Indiana had 8.8% union membership in 2018, lower than the U.S. average of 10.2% and lower than all neighboring states (BLS Jan 28, 2019 Release)